Speaking and listening:

 As English continues to develop its status as the global language for commerce and intercultural communication, individuals will need fluency and increasing accuracy in spoken language.

 Reading opens the door to all learning and encourages the development of imagination and creativity.
 At Penruddock School we are keen for all our children to develop a love of reading and so expose our pupils to a rich diet of diverse texts through shared reading time, stories and reading for performance.
 We use reading to help children explore other areas of the curriculum through information text and non fictional writing also and find this invaluable for helping children to broaden their knowledge and understanding of wider subjects.

 New technologies offer endless possibilities for different forms of writing and the repertoire is expanding.
 At Penruddock we embrace new technologies but recognise that an ability to write and communicate your ideas in a form appreciated or understood by others is still fundamental to the future of all learning.
 Therefore teaching of high quality writing for a variety of purposes remains one of our highest priorities.

-At Penruddock Primary School we teach phonics using Floppy's Phonics but we also make use of the Phonics Bug programme to support learning of synthetic phonics at Key Stage One and Reception.
-Phonics Bug is a multi-sensory programme which makes great use of online resources plus dedicated books to support learning.
-It features a great many familiar characters such as CBeebies' Alphablocks.
-Your child's class teacher can issue you with login details so that you can access resources at home.
-There are even videos that you can access via youtube.
+At Penruddock Primary School, we teach phonics using Floppy's Phonics programme to support learning of synthetic phonics at Key Stage One and Reception.
+Floppy's Phonics is a multi-sensory programme which makes great use of online resources plus dedicated books to support learning.
+It features a great many familiar characters such as Floppy, Kipper, Biff and Chip.
+You can also access the Oxford Reading Tree reading books online at Oxford Owl.
+Ask the staff for the class login.